envris/research-handbook/_methods/affinity-mapping.md

 ## Considerations for use in DAWE

-Affinity Mapping contains no specific privacy implications.
-All Research activities in the department must comply with the APPs in the Privacy Act which regulate how government agencies collect, use, store and disclose personal information, and how individuals may access and correct personal information held about them.
+The department adheres to the National Health and Medical Research Council (NHMRC) Guidelines, the Australian Privacy Principles (APPs) and the Privacy Act 1988.
+If you are using this research method, these guidelines and legislation may apply.
+Please seek assistance from the ResearchOps Team if further information or advice is required.
+You can contact us at: ResearchOps@awe.gov.au
 </section>